SystemFw/blog/content/staging/paxos-failures.md

 How many storage servers do we need for a given `f`?
-Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is at one that still has it.
+Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is still one that remembers the value.
 The writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
-This is the first big idea in Paxos:
+This is the first big idea in
-_replication_.
+Paxos: _replication_.

 So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
 But now we have another